Who are we?

 We accompany with love and total respect for the autonomy of women and people with the capacity to have an abortion, making use of active listening, without bureaucratizing abortions, that is to say, without grounds, without deadlines, without adding obstacles.

-We affirm that women and people with the capacity to have an abortion are experts in their lives and are the protagonists of their abortion processes.
-We accompany from a horizontal relationship, based on the needs of those who will have an abortion, recognizing their own resources and their capacity for agency.
+We affirm that women and people with the capacity to abort are experts in their own lives and the protagonists of their abortion processes.
+We provide support through a horizontal relationship, based on the needs of the person seeking abortion, recognizing their own resources and their capacity for agency.

 We assume abortion as an action of care for the life and health of women and people with the capacity to abort, as a daily practice that we seek to be done without fear, without guilt, without dependence and from pleasure.

-We recognize the experience of abortion as a situation crossed by the diverse realities in which women and people with the capacity to abort are immersed; therefore, understanding abortion from a social, sexual and reproductive justice perspective allows us to accompany from an intersectional perspective that prioritizes the needs of those people belonging to social sectors historically minorized in rights and/or in conditions of vulnerability.
+We recognize the experience of abortion as one shaped by the diverse realities in which women and people with the capacity to abort are immersed.
+Therefore, understanding abortion through the lens of social, sexual, and reproductive justice allows us to provide support from an intersectional perspective that prioritizes the needs of those belonging to social sectors historically marginalized in terms of rights and/or living in conditions of vulnerability.

-We recognize ourselves, together with the women and people with abortion capacity that we accompany, as producers of knowledge, making theory from practice.
-We question the medical hegemony based on the information we generate through the experiences of accompaniment.
+We recognize ourselves, along with the women and people with abortion capacity whom we accompany, as knowledge producers—creating theory from practice.
+We challenge medical hegemony based on the information we generate through our accompaniment experiences.

 We promote the right to information as a political tool that enables access to safe abortions and prioritizes autonomy over medical hegemony.

-We are committed to community building with the women and people with abortion capacity that we accompany.
-We believe that the experience of abortion can be lived in community, the work of the Network strengthens a way of resisting together the system of domination and exploitation in which we live.
+We are committed to building community with the women and people with abortion capacity whom we accompany.
+We believe that the experience of abortion can be lived collectively.
+The work of the Network strengthens a way of resisting together the system of domination and exploitation in which we live.

 In Ecuador, a first meeting of accompaniment lines and networks in the region was held.
 In this meeting we met several groups of accompaniers for the first time, it was the space in which we met and recognized each other, and we began to think about the possibility of grouping and joining together regionally.

-During the 14th Latin American and Caribbean Feminist Meeting, in a space convened outside the official program, abortion escorts from Chile, Argentina and Brazil reaffirmed the importance of linking groups, as well as the possibility of holding a meeting that would bring together abortion escorts from all over the region.
+During the 14th Latin American and Caribbean Feminist Meeting, in a space convened outside the official program, abortion escorts from Chile, Argentina and Brazil reaffirmed the importance of building connections between groups, as well as the possibility of holding a meeting that would bring together abortion accompaniment collectives from across the region.

-Samsara, Ibis Reproductive Health and Women Help Women convened the Second Global Safe Abortion Hotline Meeting (GHM) in Bali, Indonesia.
-At that meeting, several organizations of escorts from Latin America came together and we decided to hold a first meeting of escort groups from Latin America and the Caribbean, in order to create a regional network of escorts.
+Samsara, Ibis Reproductive Health, and Women Help Women convened the Second Global Safe Abortion Hotline Meeting (GHM) in Bali, Indonesia.
+During that gathering, several abortion accompaniment groups from Latin America came together and decided to organize the first meeting of abortion accompaniment collectives from Latin America and the Caribbean, with the goal of creating a regional network of accompaniers.

-We met in Chile to materialize our dreams, in this meeting we decided to form the Latin American and Caribbean Feminist Network of abortion escorts.
+We met in Chile to make our dreams a reality.
+During this meeting, we decided to create the Latin American and Caribbean Feminist Network of Abortion Accompaniment Groups.

-We met in Lima, Peru, to collectively build our mission, vision, principles and priorities that define our future actions.
-At this meeting, the Network was formed by 21 groups from 15 countries.
-We hope that more groups of companions will join us along the way.
+We met in Lima, Peru, to collectively build our mission, vision, principles, and priorities that will guide our future actions.
+During this gathering, the Network was officially formed by 21 groups from 15 countries.
+We hope that more abortion accompaniment collectives will join us along the way.

-The Network achieves a collective identity.
-Naming ourselves as Red Compañera means to accompany each other and embrace life, we are accomplices between friends and strangers, from one hemisphere to another, we are companions.
+The Network embraces a collective identity.
+To call ourselves Red Compañera is to commit to accompaniment and to life itself.
+We are accomplices—among friends and strangers, from one hemisphere to another—we are companions.